eth-cscs/SpFFT/docs/source/index.rst

 - Reuse of pre-allocated memory
 - Support of negative indexing for frequency domain data
 - Unified interface for calculations on CPUs and GPUs
 - Support of Complex-To-Real and Real-To-Complex transforms, where the full hermitian symmetry property is utilized.
-Therefore, there is no redundant frequency domain data, as is usually the case for dense 3D R2C / C2R transforms with libraries such as FFTW.
 - C++, C and Fortran interfaces

 Interface Design